thunderbird/thunderbird-android/docs/engineering/adr/0009-api-internal-split.md

 - `:core:*:impl` modules are renamed to `:core:*:internal`, marking them as private implementation details.
 - Other modules must only declare dependencies on `:feature:*:api` or `:core:*:api` of other areas.
 Depending on `:feature:*:internal` or `:core:*:internal` from a different area is prohibited.
-- Binding of contracts to implementations happens in central composition modules (application assembly): `:app-common` and the app-specific modules `:app-k9mail` and `:app-thunderbird`.
+- Binding of contracts to implementations happens in central composition modules (application assembly): the KMP `:app-composition` module, `:app-common`, and the app-specific modules `:app-k9mail` and `:app-thunderbird`.
 - **Strict Visibility**: Within `:feature:*:internal` and `:core:*:internal` modules, use the `internal` visibility modifier for all code that is not strictly required to be `public` for dependency injection or application composition.
 This ensures that implementation details are not accessible directly even when a module has a dependency on the `internal` module.

 ### What goes into API vs. Internal